 Then, I’ll grab a text box here, and simply copy and paste the text from my notepad.

-I can adjust the font, the size, and the color as I want.
+I can adjust the font, size, and color as I want.

 I can also select a background color that I want for the text box from the Visualizations options.
 I’m going to go with dark blue for this report.